-Since qualifying as a counsellor I have undertaken my continuing professional development training in mindfulness, chronic pain, blocked care and carers fatigue, adult and children safeguarding, PREVENT training and adverse childhood experiences and resilience.
+Since qualifying as a counsellor I have undertaken my continuing professional development training in shame and trauma, mindfulness, chronic pain, blocked care and carers fatigue, adult and children safeguarding, PREVENT training and adverse childhood experiences and resilience.

 I believe in the importance of the therapeutic relationship and see this as the key to the facilitation of improved mental wellness.
 I will travel with you on your journey to greater self acceptance and self compassion.